mariadb-corporation/mariadb-connector-python/doc/source/bugs.rst

 Bug reports
 ===========

-If you think that you have found a bug in MariaDB Software, please report it on our issue tracker at `Jira issue tracker <https://mariadb.jira.org>`_ and file it under Project CONPY (abbrevation for Connector/Python).
+If you think that you have found a bug in MariaDB Software, please report it at `Jira issue tracker <https://mariadb.jira.org>`_ and file it under Project CONPY (abbrevation for Connector/Python).

 How to report a bug?